Jameslo599/bank-client/README.md

 ## Optimizations

+I plan to add a feature to filter transactions by various criteria such as amounts, topics, and recipients.
+This enhancement will improve the user experience, especially for users with a large number of transactions.
+Additionally, I want to implement sorting transactions by date, from oldest to newest.

 ## Lessons Learned:

 Particularly noteworthy was the clarity and ease of understanding the documentation.
 During the development cycle, I used many Node.js modules for the first time, requiring me to read through numerous documentations.
 I quickly realized the quality of documentation can vary significantly.
 I greatly appreciated the effort put into making the react-chatbot-kit documentation so accessible and readable.